Mapped: How American Airlines plane collided with army helicopter near DC airport

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-All 67 people on board both aircraft are feared dead, Kansas Senator Roger Marshall said Wednesday night.

-None of the helicopter’s three crew were senior Army officials, authorities said.
+The American Airlines regional jet was on the final approach to Ronald Reagan National Airport in Washington, D.C., when it collided midair with a military Black Hawk helicopter shortly before 9 p.m.
+Wednesday claiming the lives of 67 people/

-Close to 20 bodies have been recovered from the water, according to multiple networks.
+So far, 28 bodies of the 67 people who died have been recovered from the river.

-All flights in and out of Washington, D.C.’s Ronald Reagan National Airport have been grounded until at least 11 a.m.
-Thursday.
+The crew operating the helicopter was “fairly experienced,” according to Defense Secretary Pete Hegseth.
+Transportation Secretary Sean Duffy said that the incident was “preventable.”

+The National Transport Safety Board is leading the investigation and officials said they couldn’t rule out whether human factors or mechanical factors were contributed.
+“It’s too soon to tell,” the board’s Todd Inman said.

 The Wichita flight to Reagan National Airport has only been running for a year and politicians fought hard to get it going.

-U.S. Senator Jerry Moran announced the American Airlines direct flight from Dwight D. Eisenhower National Airport (ICT), Wichita, to Washington Reagan National Airport, DC, would make travel “faster and more affordable” for Kansas residents in July 2023.
+U.S. Senator Jerry Moran announced the American Airlines direct flight from Dwight D. Eisenhower National Airport to Washington Reagan National Airport would make travel “faster and more affordable” for Kansas residents in July 2023.

-Video footage from the nearby Kennedy Center shows two sets of lights consistent with separate aircraft appearing to conjoin in a fireball.

-“Mutual aid from neighboring agencies were called to assist, and takeoffs and landings at the airport were halted for the remainder of the evening.
-We will continue to post information as it becomes available.

-“We are not expecting flights to resume until at least 11 a.m. today, January 30.
-Please check back for updates, and contact your airline directly for schedule updates.”

-According to provisional data from FlightAware, American Airlines Flight 5342 took off from Wichita, Kansas at around 17:22 CST and was in the air for two hours and 35 minutes, with an estimated arrival time in Washington DC for 20:57 EST.
+According to provisional data from FlightAware, American Eagle Flight 5342 took off from Wichita, Kansas, around 5:22 p.m.
+CST and was in the air for 2 hours and 35 minutes, with an estimated arrival time in Washington at 8:57 p.m.
+EST.

-But the flight tracking data showed the flight’s status result as “unknown” and according to the visuals, the plane stopped midair on the east side of the Potomac River, roughly adjacent to Blue Pains in DC.
+But the flight tracking data showed the flight’s status result as “unknown” and according to the visuals, the plane stopped on the east side of the Potomac River, roughly adjacent to the Blue Plains neighborhood in DC.

-What we now know is that the plane collided with a US military Blackhawk Helicopter that was traveling southbound with three people onboard.

 “The challenges are access.
-The water that we’re operating in is about 8 feet deep,” Washington Fire and EMS Chief John Donnelly said.
+The water that we’re operating in is about 8 feet deep,” District of Columbia Fire and EMS Chief John Donnelly said.
 “There is wind, there is pieces of ice out there.
 So it’s just dangerous and hard to work in.”

 He continued: “And because there’s not a lot of lights, you’re out there searching every square inch of space to see if you can find anybody.